Last Updated November 10, 2021

 - Plug your spending into the Monthly Budget template at the end of the month.

 - Review to see if you stayed on budget.
-If you did not stay on budget look to see where you overspent and try to do better next month.
+If you did not stay on budget look to see where you overspent and try to do better in next month’s budget.

-- Every 3 months, take the numbers from your Monthly Budget and plug them into your Yearly Budget.
+- Every 3 months, take the numbers from your monthly budget and plug them into your annual budget.

 Again, I highly recommend using a system like Personal Capital to see how much you spent every month.
 It makes it very easy to plug your numbers into the budget spreadsheet.